nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 categories: ["microservices", "java", "spring", "tests"]
 ---

 Tests are an essential part of our codebase.
 At the very least, they minimize the risk of regression when we modify our code.
 There are several types of tests and each has a specific role: unit tests, integration tests, component tests, contract tests and end-to-end tests.
-It is crucial to understand the role of each type of tests in order to leverage their potential.
+It is crucial to understand the role of each type of test in order to leverage their potential.

 The goal of this article is to describe a strategy to use them in order to test Java Spring Boot microservices.
-For every type of tests, we will try to explain its role, its scope as well as tooling we like to use.
+For every type of test, we will try to explain its role, its scope as well as tooling we like to use.

 <!-- more -->

 ## Anatomy of a Microservice

-First of all, we will setup a common vocabulary to make this article as clear as possible.
+First of all, we will set up a common vocabulary to make this article as clear as possible.

 A standard microservice is composed of:

 - **Resources**: HTTP controllers or AMQP listeners that will serve as the entry point of the microservice.
 - **Services / domain**: Classes that will contain the business logic.